-The Internet of Things is the interconnection of physical devices, sensors and actuators with the Internet through uniquely identifiable IP addresses, whereby data is gathered and communicated via embedded electronics and software, connectivity technologies and IoT platforms.
-The Internet of Things is an additional layer of information, interaction, transaction and action which is added to the Internet thanks to devices, equiped with data sensing, analysis and communication capabilities, using Internet protocols. (more on IoT definitions).
+The Internet of Things is the interconnection of physical devices with embedded sensing and communication possibilities, including sensors and actuators, and of physical endpoints that consist of, among others tags, sensors, actuators, controllers and communication devices get attached to objects (from livestock to crops and industrial assets), and are connected with the Internet through uniquely identifiable IP addresses; whereby data is gathered and communicated via the embedded electronics and software, additional connectivity technologies and the cloud, networks or IoT platforms.
+The Internet of Things is an additional layer of information, interaction, transaction and action which is added to the Internet thanks to devices, equiped with data sensing, analysis and communication capabilities, using Internet protocols.

 The Internet of Things further bridges digital and physical realities and powers information-driven automation and improvements on the level of business, society and people’s lives.

 In this guide we look at all the mentioned topics, at what the Internet of Things (IoT) is and how IoT can help you realize what many are doing in practice today.
-We explain the what, why and how of the Internet of Things, the roots, the definitions and the various IoT flavors, use cases, some examples and technological evolutions.
+We explain the what, why and how of the Internet of Things, the roots, the definitions and the various IoT flavors, use cases, some examples of Internet of Things projects and technological evolutions.

 You can jump to the section that interests you most by using the Table of Contents below.
 We start with some definitions, terminology and history to provide you with a full overview of everything you need to know as an executive or decision maker.

 If you want to attend an IoT-related event or check out inspiring keynotes, interviews and cases (videos) from leading IoT conferences and events, check out the 2017 IoT event guide.